google/badwolf/docs/bql_query_planner.md

 9. If the specificity level is greater or equal than 0, the planner will proceed to step 5.

-Once if the process is not aborted, the pattern is satisfied and the query will return all the values that were binded in the process as a simple table.
+If the process is not aborted, the pattern is satisfied and the query will return all the values that were bound in the process as a simple table.